whummer/terraform-provider-snowflake/MIGRATION_GUIDE.md

 As this is now available on Snowflake, we allow to grant privileges on future cortex search services both in `snowflake_grant_privileges_on_account_role` and `snowflake_grant_privileges_on_database_role`.

+## v2.1.0 -> v2.1.1

+### *(bugfix)* Fix `ENABLE_INTERNAL_STAGES_PRIVATELINK` mapping in `snowflake_account_parameter` resource

+Due to incorrect mapping in setting account parameter logic in [`snowflake_account_parameter`](https://registry.terraform.io/providers/snowflakedb/snowflake/2.1.0/docs/resources/account_parameter), the [`ENABLE_INTERNAL_STAGES_PRIVATELINK`](https://docs.snowflake.com/en/sql-reference/parameters#enable-internal-stages-privatelink) could not be set.
+Setting it results in setting the [`ALLOW_ID_TOKEN`](https://docs.snowflake.com/en/sql-reference/parameters#allow-id-token) parameter instead.
+This version introduces the corrected mapping.

+No configuration changes are needed.
+However, the provider won't set back the `ALLOW_ID_TOKEN` parameter value as we can't detect if setting its value was intentional (manually or through `snowflake_account_parameter`).
+Because of that, please verify your `ALLOW_ID_TOKEN` parameter and set it to the desired value.

+This fix was also backported to versions v1.0.6, v1.1.1, v1.2.2, and v2.0.1.

 ## v2.0.0 ➞ v2.1.0

 ### *(bugfix)* Fixed `snowflake_tag_association` resource